jwylie/jwylie.github.io/_pages/about.md

   - /about.html
 ---

 I am a Carnegie Trust PhD student at Edinburgh Napier University researching federated machine unlearning.
+I have previously completed MSc and BEng (Hons) degrees at Edinburgh Napier University.